 At this time there is no bylaw requiring infested trees to be removed.
 However, removing a single infested tree can prevent the loss of more trees in your neighbourhood.
-Direct your neighbour to the City website or to some of the brochures available from the Parks Division which outline the options that are available.
-Some assistance may also be available to help dispose of infested trees (see #7 below).
+Direct your neighbour to the city website or to some of the brochures available from the Urban Forestry division which outline the options that are available.
 It may also help if a large group of neighbours get together to exchange information and resources, and to encourage other residents who may be less inclined to participate.

 6. I have some infested trees on my property, what should I do?